Kurtz, Charles M. (Charles McMeen), b. 1855 d. 1909

 Biographical/Historical Note: Charles M. Kurtz (1855-1909) was an arts administrator, museum director, collector, private dealer, and editor.
 Attended Washington & Jefferson College and the National Academy of Design.
 Began his career as the editor of National Academy of Design's "National Academy Notes," 1881-1889, American Art Union Magazine (1884), and New York Daily Star (1889).
-He was Director of the Art Dept., Southern Exposition (Louisville, Ky.), 1883-1886; Ass't.
-Chief, Dept. of Fine Arts, World's Columbian Exposition; Director, Art Dept., St. Louis Exposition & Music Hall Assoc., 1894-1899 (where he introduced the Glasgow school of painting, a group of Scottish artists and the Danish School in 1895); Asst.
-Director of Fine Arts, U.S. Commission to the International Universal Exposition, Paris, 1900; and Asst.
-Chief, Dept. of Fine Arts, Louisiana Purchase Exposition, 1904.
+He was Director of the Art Department, Southern Exposition (Louisville, Kentucky.), 1883-1886; Assistant Chief, Depepartment of Fine Arts, World's Columbian Exposition; Director, Art Depepartment, St. Louis Exposition & Music Hall Association, 1894-1899 (where he introduced the Glasgow school of painting, a group of Scottish artists and the Danish School in 1895); Assssistant Director of Fine Arts, U.S. Commission to the International Universal Exposition, Paris, 1900; and Asst.
+Chief, Depepartment. of Fine Arts, Louisiana Purchase Exposition, 1904.
 From 1905-1909, Kurtz was director of the Buffalo Fine Arts Academy (later the Albright Art Gallery), and editor of Academy Notes.

+Donated 1988-1991 by Isabel Kurtz, Charles Kurtz's daughter.
+The painting diary on reel 4921 was lent for microfilming by the Yale Center for Britsh Art in 1994.
 For many years, the Kurtz Papers were thought to have been destroyed in a fire.
 Isabel Kurtz, a school teacher who lived with her older sister in Buffalo, New York, was vague when initially approached about her father's papers by Archives Regional Director, Robert Brown in the mid-1980s.
 However upon her death in 1991, her will revealed that the papers were indeed in her house in Buffalo and the bulk of them were bequeathed to the Archives of American Art.
-Paintings and a notebook in which Kurtz has written a history of the Glasgow School were given to the Yale Center for British Art.
-That notebook has subsequently been duplicated on microfilm and is now also available in the Archives.
+Paintings and a diary in which Kurtz has written a history of the Glasgow School were given to the Yale Center for British Art.
+That diary has subsequently been duplicated on microfilm and is now also available in the Archives (reel 4912).
 Scorch marks on some of the papers and also on the paintings given to Yale suggest that there was indeed a fire.
 The material that was not bequeathed to the Archives included duplicates of printed documents along with books from the Kurtz library and a coin collection, all of which were dispersed in an estate auction that was held in Buffalo in 1991.

 How to Use this Collection